mhalhamdan/dealapp-data/README.md

 - I rarely ever write raw SQL queries, I usually use an ORM to manage that for me.
 But for this assessment I really wanted to try the SQLExecuteQueryOperator which takes in sql statements.
 I still think it is better to use ORMs for better consistency and less time worrying about single and double quotes everywhere.

 - After my initial solution with Sqlite, I tried using Microsoft SQL Server and writing raw sql queries.
 It was a very unpleasant experience dealing with TRANSACT-SQL for the first and last time hopefully.
 Switched to Postgres in the end because I was more familiar with it.

+## Final thoughts
+I tried to approach this assessment initially with a minimal approach, using only the built-in sqlite3 python library, so that anyone cloning the repo can easily reproduce the results.
+However, after learning a bit more about Airflow as a framework I realized that it works best connecting with remote databases, since it is intended to be an orchestrator first and foremost.

+Saying that, I believe my solution still does not use Airflow in the best way possible.
+Because it still performs a lot of computations in PythonOperator (to collect and transform the data).
+A better solution would move this logic to a different location and have Airflow trigger the workflow responsible for dealing with the data directly.

+I am thinking of something like an Azure queue where Airflow would retrain an ID that it will then use to continue probing and checking the progress of the job.
+Although this makes keeping logs a bit more complicated but it is worth it to decouple away from keeping all the business logic in Airflow.